safe-routes/Build-SafeRoutes-BE/README.md

 }
 ```

-Recieve if successfull: Status: 204 No Content
+Receive if successfull: Status: 204 No Content

 ---